dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

   Models: From BDFL to Consensus Seeking](http://www.nodesummit.com/prior-video/node-summit-2017-open-source-governance-models-from-bdfl-to-consensus-seeking-myles-borins/)
   - Governance in business: management, internally/externally facing policy, board of directors.

+- financial/social/informational resource types =>
+  financial/social/informational economics
+  - this may simplify some discussion

+### Ebb & Flow between Order/Chaos, Stability/Change in Geopolitics/Geoeconomics

+- those who benefit from some geopolitical or geoeconomic order are compelled to maintain that order; those who don't benefit or suffer as a consquence will try to disrupt it
+- Those who establish orders of global significance learn to anticipate such disruption generations into the future by learning from history.
+Rome and other empires are good examples, but each built an understanding of stabalizing mechanisms from how their nascent, preimperial leaders understood each civilization's mistakes.
+  - For Rome, innovations like aquaducts/etc allowed the empire to flexibly position cities/towns so they were decoupled from geographic features, which may not be economically or militarily optimal. road systems optimized key logistical processes for trade & military purposes. this afforded Rome many stabalizing advantages.
+  - the ideas behind anti-fragility describe the architecture of any system which gains stability by transforming turbulence into system structures. every difficult event causes the system to adapt mechanisms for handling that type of recognized/experienced problem.
+This is possible since s/phys systems are not bound by equilibrium dynamics of purely physical systems.
+  - the more stabalizing mechanisms, the better. generally, the development of options for handling growth, reinvestment and stabalization increased the lifetime of the empire. empires have always been born, fated and doomed by:
+    - commincation (esp. speed)
+    - economics & potential for growth
+      - factors of resource constraints (like those in conflict theory)
+      - particularly, managing inflation and fiat currency
+        - its basis, perpetuation and protection
+    - qualities of transportation
+    - the perpetuated strength of the culture
+    - the rate of realized geopolitical growth and long-term management of geoeconomic growth
+    - the rate of population expansion, of various classes of citizens "inside" the empire and those on the "outside", combined with the motivations/expectations of each
+    - the control over belief/confidence, but also the utility of belief systems in serving the people
+  - ultimately, empires rise and fall based on how they retain/project strength by redistributing gains to the people. empires are like (slow-growing) pyramid schemes: they take from they outside and distribute to the inside. if their don't serve the interests of their subjects -- or some external influence causes people within the empire to become disillusioned, it spreads like a slow poison from generation to generation. the people lose the power they gained by focusing their energy. this usually happens as a paradoxical consequence of prosperity and relief from constraint. the people whose empire gradually crumbles no longer remember what made them great.
+    - of course, the world order of today's empires are distinguished from that of previous centuries in that a chaotic change in world order may lead to apocalyptic scenarios. there is no progression of rise and fall which is acceptable. some systems are perpetuate by shielding themselves from adverse events/dynamics yielding unacceptable risks or losses. however, when perpetuate themselves by (placing themselves or the connected sub/systems) dangerously out of balance, than when a correction occurs, (the consequences may be magnified.) this is potential (existential paradox) of outlawing minor conflict (aggression) and instituting progressive norms/institutions in international relations.
+      - (link to argument in caelis ruissent)

+### What distinguishes today's power centers from ancient civilizations?

+- why did civilization collapse repeatedly in the ancient world?
+  - the biggest example seems to be 11th century BC, before the notion of systemic collapse could have been known?

+- it seems to be caused by a dynamic between ruling class and the people, both within and outside of their civilization. when a empire rises without a plurality of surrounding competing interest, perhaps potential empires in their own right, that would unquestionably rush in should this empire's levee break -- then the ruling class in such a society feels no need to take on such risks as the people's development of technology. instead, the ruling class understands how to operate within the status quo and sees no immediate external threats justifying development of technology and distribution of power.
+  - until global population would expand to reach such a point, then each isolated civilization to emerge atop the intersection of geoeconomic leylines would rise and rise, until like the Tower of Babel, it's growth would outpace its stability. growth problems are usually good to have, but can be lethal to your corporation or nation if not accounted for beforehand. running an empire or interoperating with one requires geographic distribution of power, especially before telecommunication.
+    - each significant delegation of power is a potential threat tomorrow -- such delegation is a two way street and both parties are aware of the benefits and risks, today and tomorrow.
+  - so until humanity had experienced the rise and fall of civilization after civilization, then none would emerge to be geoeconomically stable enough for the pursuit of rationalism, modernism and globalism.
+    - another mechanism: history's lack of experience to provide a social memory that gives civilization a resilience to systemic faults.
+    - another mechanism: the development of rationalism as a stable basis for pursuit of objective progress, to which confidence in objectivity and progress can be universally demonstrated.

 ### Permeability of Individuals to Information